-For jobs such as tradeshow backdrops, banner walls or other prints that require the job be printed in multiple sections, it's best to leave your design as a single large image rather than trying to break it into panels for us.
-If you split the image up yourself, we loose control over any adjustments that need to be made for overlap of the panels.
+For jobs such as wallpaper, tradeshow backdrops, banner walls or other prints that require the job be printed in multiple sections, it's best to leave your design as a single large image rather than trying to break it into panels for us.
+If you split the image up yourself, we lose control over any adjustments that need to be made for overlap of the panels.

 Resolution and File Size